Airport Information

 • There are 3 sets of Forex and ATMs at KKIA’s Terminal 1;

-• On Level 1, the arrival hall, there are both a Maybank and a CIMB Bank currency exchange counter with ATMs;
+• On Level 1, the arrival hall, there are both a Maybank and a CIMB Bank currency exchange counters with ATMs;

 • On Level 3 there is another Maybank currency exchange with an ATM;